imrafaelmerino/java-fun/docs/index.md

 Part of the testing has been carried out using [Scala Check](https://www.scalacheck.org/) and Property-Based Testing.
 I developed a json generator for this purpose.

-Any doubt, feedback or suggestion, please, drop out an email to imrafael.merino@gmail.com.
+Any question, feedback, or suggestion, please, drop out an email to imrafael.merino@gmail.com.